Where the Land of the Bible Meets Modern Archaeology

 “It’s not just about treasure hunting (although, of course, finding things is thrilling).
 It’s about telling stories that might otherwise be lost.”—Steilmann

-And telling stories is crucial, especially in today’s world.
+Telling stories is crucial, especially in today’s world.
 Archaeology helps verify historical narratives and ensures a balanced perspective.
 It allows us to look at history beyond the texts, which often only tell the stories of the powerful or elite.

 “With archaeology, we can see a fuller picture of society, including the lives of everyday people.”—Steilmann